 Cliff Weight has been a stock market investor since 1984.
-He now focuses on smaller growth companies.
-He is a non-executive director of MM&K, the leading independent remuneration consultant, and has 30 years’ experience as a remuneration consultant advising many FTSE 350, Small Cap and AIM companies.
+He leads ShareSoc’s campaigning and policy activities.
+Previously, he was a non-executive director of MM&K, the leading independent remuneration consultant, and has 30 years’ experience as a remuneration consultant advising many FTSE 350, Small Cap and AIM companies.
 He is a member of the Editorial Board of Executive Compensation Briefing.
 He is the author of the Directors’ Remuneration Handbook.

 Penny Shepherd MBE was formerly Chief Executive of the UK Sustainable Investment and Finance Association.
 In her final year there, she was named in the Financial News ‘FN100 Women 2012’ list of the 100 most influential female executives in European financial markets and shortlisted for its ‘Most Influential Woman in Asset Management’ award.
 Penny previously spent 20 years working in information technology at IBM.
 She now has a portfolio of roles, particularly in energy and water, with a focus on consumer representation and community engagement and has chaired the investment committee for a £200m charity portfolio.
 She is a Freeman of the City of London.